 Calypso Farm & Ecology Center offers a variety of hands-on ecological workshops through the year.
 Sign up for our scheduled workshops or browse our topics below and schedule your own!

 Aspiring farmer or avid home gardener?
-Gain the skills you need through farming classes at Calypso!
+Gain the skills you need through one of our 19 hands-on farming classes this season, including:

 - Planning a Home-Scale Food Production Garden